yt-project/yt/doc/source/visualizing/plots.rst

    p.save()

-:class:`~yt.visualization.particle_plots.ParticleProjectionPlot` objects also admit a ``density`` argument, which allows one to plot the surface density of a projected quantity.
+:class:`~yt.visualization.particle_plots.ParticleProjectionPlot` objects also admit a ``density`` flag, which allows one to plot the surface density of a projected quantity.
 This simply divides the quantity in each pixel of the plot by the area of that pixel.
 It also changes the label on the colorbar to reflect the new units and the fact that it is a density.
 This may make most sense in the case of plotting the projected particle mass, in which case you can plot the projected particle